jakeane/cs76_assignments/pa3/report.md

 Another thing to note is that I used the `SortAlphaBetaAI.py` agent for the iterative model.
 This was because it is generally the fastest among the 'alpha-beta' varients.

+#### Transposition Table and Zobrist Hash

+I implemented this in my main alpha-beta pruning table.
+It is 'two-dimensional' in the sense that the Zobrist hash of the board was the key at the first level, and the depth was the key at the second level.
+This second level avoid the case where a board state in the table has been visited closer to the depth limits, which results in the value to be more approximated.
+So, if the same board state was visited further from the depth limit, it would not be accurately calculated.
+This also accounts for each player's turn, as that can obscure the board value.

+As the key values of the first dictionary, I use the Zobrist Hash function provided by `chess.polyglot`.
+As Python dictionaries do not hash integers, it was a simple implementation.

+#### Opening Book

+Fortunately this functionality was very accessable in the `chess` module.
+I simply needed to download a file and the code was minimal.
+I initially thought that I would have to formulate some sort of tree that considered opening moves.
+However, I just needed to open the file and query moves given the board state.
+In order to allow some variance, I used the `weighted_choice(board)` on the file.
+This would cause some suboptimal choices to be made, but there was a heavy bias towards good moves.

+Because the selection is made nearly instantly, I make the program sleep for a second.
+Also as this kind of takes away from the AI implementation, it is an optional feature.

+#### Null Move Pruning

+This was implemented in `NullAlphaBetaAI.py`, and I build it on top of the `SortAlphaBetaAI.py` as it seemed the fastest.

+This idea was pretty interesting, and I do not think I gave it a fair shot.
+It seems that this would be better when deeper depth is possible.
+Regardless, I copied some implementation from [this](https://web.archive.org/web/20071031095933/http://www.brucemo.com/compchess/programming/nullmove.htm) article.
+One core thing I noticed was how a null-move search has a much smaller depth, or at least that is preferable.
+This does require the search algorithm to have a large depth, but I do not think that is possible in this implementation.
+The other thing I noticed is that it seems oriented for the maximizing player, so I am not sure if there is an equivalent for the minimizing player.

 ### Evaluation

 #### Minimax and Cutoff Test